Sam Goody: History

 In 1978, the company was acquired by the American Can Company (later renamed Primerica), the owners of Minneapolis-based Musicland, Goody's rival.
 Sam Goody continued to grow through both acquisitions and organic growth, including the launch of its website.
 The stores averaged 4600 sqft but varied in size from 1000 to 30000 sqft.
-The Musicland Group was once the largest music retailer in the country, operating at its peak more than 1300 stores, over 800 of them Sam Goodys, and earning over $2 billion in annual revenue.
+The Musicland Group was once the largest music retailer in the United States, operating at its peak more than 1300 stores, over 800 of them Sam Goody's, and earning over $2 billion in annual revenue.